navuxneeth/SmolCam/README.md

     -   **`activity_gallery.xml`**: Defines the gallery screen, using a `RecyclerView` to display images in a staggered grid.
     -   **`item_gallery_image.xml`**: Defines the layout for a single item in the gallery, crucial for the shared element transition animation.
     -   **`activity_image_viewer.xml` & `item_fullscreen_image.xml`**: Defines the fullscreen viewer using a `ViewPager2` and the `PhotoView` library for zoom functionality.
+    -   **`activity_settings.xml`**: Defines the settings screen, which includes options for changing the theme and viewing attribution information.

 -   **Drawable Resources (`app/src/main/res/drawable`)**
     This directory contains all visual assets, including vector drawables for icons, shape drawables for backgrounds and buttons, and bitmap images (PNG/JPG) for camera backgrounds and overlays.